ninpnin/loss-functions/README.md

 # On loss functions - a probabilistic perspective

-_Check out the [code](losses_keras.py) too!_
+_Check out the [code](probabilistic_loss_functions/losses.py) too!_

 ## What is a loss function and what does it have to do with distributions?

-In a practical sense, loss functions quantify the discrepancy of a model, a function $\hat f : X \to Y$, compared to the true data, which lies in $X \times Y$.
-It quantifies the difference between the data point $y \in Y$ in the codomain and the model prediction $\hat y \in Y$ as a real number that can be differentiated with respect to the model parameters.
+Loss functions quantify the discrepancy of a model, a function $\hat f : X \mapsto Y$, compared to the true data, which lies in $X \times Y$.
+It quantifies the difference between the data point $y \in Y$ in the codomain and the model prediction $\hat y \in Y$ as a real number that can be differentiated with respect to the model parameters, creating a map $\mathcal L : Y \times Y \mapsto \mathbb R$.

 However, the data usually comes from a non-determinsitic process.
-This means that the codomain is a space of probability distributions given some input data in $x \in X$, rather than a space of eg. real or natural numbers.
-Thus, a suitable model would also yield probability distributions given the input data $x \in X$.
+This means that the codomain is a space of probability distributions $D \in \mathcal D$ given some input data in $x \in X$, rather than a space of eg. real or natural numbers.
+Thus, a suitable model would also yield probability distributions $\mathcal D$ given the input data $x \in X$.
+However, we need to restrict the selection of distributions to a family $\mathcal D_\Theta = \{D_\theta \mid \theta \in \Theta \}$ parametrized by some $\theta \in \Theta$.
+Then, we can formulate a probabilistic loss function $\mathcal L : Y \times \Theta \mapsto \mathbb R$, instead of a deterministic loss function $\mathcal L : Y \times Y \mapsto \mathbb R$.

-In a regression task .
-This can be thought of as a reasonable output value – perhaps the mean or the median of the output distribution.

-On the other hand, this is equivalent to minimizing the KL divergence between the estimated probability distribution and the empirical distribution we obtain from the data.
+Similarly to deterministic loss functions, we then go on to minimize the loss function for the observed data points with respect to the model parameters.
+This is equivalent to minimizing the _Kullback–Leibler divergence_ between the estimated probability distribution and the empirical distribution we obtain from the data.
+In this sense, a probabilistic loss function can be written as $\mathcal L : \mathcal D \times \mathcal D_\Theta \mapsto \mathbb R$.

 ## Normally distributed codomain

-Oftentimes, the codomain is best representated as an unrestricted real space.
-Be it heights of people, salaries, velocities, time or countless other things, real numbers are the best way to capture that quantity.
-Moreover, a common way to approach such a codomain is to model it via the Normal distribution.
+Oftentimes, the codomain is best representated as a random variable in an unrestricted real space.
+Be it temperatures, salaries, velocities, time or countless other things, real numbers nicely capture quantities that vary without upper or lower bounds and with an arbitrary precision.
+Moreover, a common way to approach such a codomain is to model it via the normal distribution.

-The Normal distribution has the following point probability
+The normal distribution has the following point probability

 $$
 \begin{aligned}